danielkunin/Deeplearning-Visualizations/article/optimization.md

 ---

 In machine learning, you start by defining a task and a model.
 The model consists of an architecture and parameters.
 For a given architecture, the values of the parameters determine how accurately the model performs the task.
 But how do you find good values?
 By defining a loss function that evaluates how well the model performs.
-The goal is to optimize the loss and thereby to find parameter values that match predictions with reality.
+The goal is to minimize the loss and thereby to find parameter values that match predictions with reality.
 This is the essence of training.